Tjabring/dCachePi/README.md

-piCache - dCache All-In-One Setup Script for Raspberry Pi
+dCachePi - dCache All-In-One Setup Script for Raspberry Pi
 --------------------------------------------------------

 `piCache` is a bash script that automates the setup of a dCache all-in-one server on a Raspberry Pi.
 It installs dependencies, configures PostgreSQL, sets up dCache, and handles initial configurations.
 This script is intended for testing purposes only and should not be used on production systems.